Soup the Chemist: Career

 Soup the Chemist began his music career in 1984, after graduating from high school.
 He decided to pursue Christian hip-hop after watching the culture film Wild Style, regarded as the original hip-hop music movie.
 Among his earliest influences were old-school rap acts such as Double Trouble, Run DMC and EPMD.
 Known at the time as Super C, he formed the hip-hop group Soldiers for Christ (also known as S.F.C.).
 Alongside similar groups such as Freedom of Soul and P.I.D., Cooper helped pioneer Christian hip-hop.
 As a result of his contributions to the genre, he is considered the "Godfather of Christian rap".
-His rap group released four studio albums, and he released two studio albums as a solo artist.
+His group released four studio albums, including Illumination (1994) via Brainstorm Artists International.

+As a solo artist, Sup released two studio albums.
 Dust dropped on January 31, 2000, via BEC Recordings.
 Eargasmic Arrangements was released in 2003, via Beesyde Records.
 He has also notably collaborated with Christian soul singer Jon Gibson.

 Cooper wrote an autobiography, Through My Windows, which was published February 3, 2014, via Dimlights Publishing.